chanzuckerberg/napari-segmentation-workshop/_sources/workflow/cellpose.md

 <br>

-The above video demonstrates how to open the *Cellpose-napari* plugin, segment your image, and adjust plugin parameters.
-If you would like a detailed [explanation of each parameter](cellpose-parameters.md), proceed to the next part of this lesson.
+The above video demonstrates how to open the *Cellpose-napari* plugin, segment your image, and adjust its parameters.
+If you would like a more detailed [explanation of each parameter](cellpose-parameters.md), proceed to the next part of this lesson.

 :::{note}
 Because napari cannot export an image's mask at this time, we must use FIJI for this.
-The final part of this lesson covers [segmenting your image with *cellpose-napari*](cellpose-FIJI.md), then using FIJI to refine, export, and analyze your image's mask.
+The final part of this lesson covers [segmenting your image](napari-FIJI.md) with *cellpose-napari*, then using FIJI to refine, export, and analyze your image's mask.
 :::

 ## Supporting materials